 Diversity Scholarship: SNHU is dedicated to providing a diverse educational experience for our student body.
 To make this happen, we have created the Diversity Scholarship to assist students from under-represented countries who wish to study with us.
 Currently, prospective undergraduate students who are citizens or permanent residents of the following countries are eligible to apply for and receive funding of up to 30% off undergraduate tuition: Denmark, Germany, Hong Kong, Japan, Jordan, Nepal, Norway, Vietnam, Sweden, Turkey and UAE.

 Charles and Barbara Bickford International Scholarship: The scholarship shall be awarded to graduate or undergraduate international student(s) studying on the Manchester campus.
 Preference will be given to students with demonstrated financial need in the following order: students from Vietnam or Cambodia, students from Southeast Asia or China, then lastly from other foreign countries.

 Biesek/Smith Scholarship: This fund was established in by John and Catherine-Ann (Smith) Day in memory of Catherine-Ann's mother, Mildred K Smith and Helder Biesek, a former student of Catherine-Ann's at the Institute for Language Education (ILE) who was killed in a tragic accident before completing his education.
 While still alive, Mildred K. Smith earnestly desired that this scholarship be established in Helder's memory to enable future students at the ILE to continue their education at Southern New Hampshire University.
 The scholarship supports international students enrolled in the University's English as a Second Language program based on academic potential and financial need.

-Application for these scholarships will be available in January.
+Applications for these scholarships will be available in January.
+Please visit my.snhu.edu for the applications and additional information.

 Any full-time student is able to work on campus for a maximum of 20 hours per week when classes are in session.
 Jobs are available on campus, but it may not always be possible to have a full 20 hours all the time; new students may have difficulty finding a job with limited previous work experience and being new to campus.
 Therefore, earnings from employment should always be viewed as a supplement and never as being crucial to meeting the expenses of studying in the U.S. due to its unpredictability.